USDAForestService/fs-open-forest-platform/frontend/src/assets/content/mthood/rules-to-know/rules.md

 The below additional restrictions apply to tree cutting in the Hood River and Barlow Ranger Districts:

-* No cutting in the Dalles Watershed area or Camp Baldwin.
+* No cutting in The Dalles Watershed area or Camp Baldwin.
 * No cutting along Highway 216, Highway 35 and Highway 26.